 Prevailing wage rates are determined by data collected from an annual survey issued by BOLI.
 Wage surveys are sent to contractors and subcontractors in all 14 regions of the state to find out what they are paying to different types, or classifications, of workers.
+In 2009, BOLI made changes to the survey methodology in response to concerns from stakeholders regarding the data validity and reducing the burden on reporting the data.

-If survey results do not provide enough information to determine the prevailing wage rates, BOLI considers other information, including prevailing wage rates determined by the U.S. Department of Labor.
+If the wage survey results do not provide enough information to determine the prevailing wage rates, BOLI considers other information, including prevailing wage rates determined by the U.S. Department of Labor.
 Prevailing wage rate booklets are published twice a year, usually in January and July, and amendments to the rates are published quarterly.